tableau/connector-plugin-sdk/docs/design.md

 - If you choose 'postgres' or 'mysql' as the parent, you can skip configuring a dialect, and your plugin will use the parent’s dialect.
 - If your database follows the SQL standards of another database that Tableau already supports (listed below), then you can choose that dialect as a starting point.
-- If you're not sure what to pick, the plain dialect SQL92Dialect might be a good choice to start.

 ### Dialect base classes

 - BigQuerySQLDialect
-- DB2Cobra97Dialect
 - DB2Dialect
-- DB2ZOSDialect
 - DenodoDialect
 - DrillDialect
 - EXASolution5Dialect